Standard contractual clauses

 4. The data processor acts on instructions

-subject to.
-This instruction must be specified in Annexes A and C. Subsequent instructions may also be given by the
+subject.
+These instructions shall be specified in Annexes A and C. Subsequent instructions may also be given by the

-national law.
+law.

 5. Confidentiality

-no longer be available to these individuals.
+no longer be accessible to these persons.

 6. Security of processing

-taking into account the current state of the art, the implementation costs and the
+into account the state of the art, the costs of implementation and the nature, scope, context and purposes of the

-the nature, scope, context and purpose of the processing and the risks of varying likelihood and severity
+processing as well as the risks of varying likelihood and severity

-The controller must assess the risks to the rights and freedoms of natural persons as
+The controller must assess the risks to the rights and freedoms of natural

 a.
 Pseudonymization and encryption of personal data